Our People

 Senior Research Scientist

-• Dr Dechan Angmo is a research scientist at CSIRO with expertise is in a wide range of upscaling printing and coating methods for solution-processed solar cells.
-Her research interest encompasses materials, device architecture, processing, and stability evaluation aiming at scalable, low-cost and high throughput manufacturing of solar cells via vacuum-free printing and coating methods.
-At CSIRO, she is working on developing robust processes for the upscaling of perovskite solar cells (PSCs).
-She completed her Ph.D. in the year 2014 and subsequently carried out a short stint as a post-doc at the Technical University of Denmark in organic photovoltaics (OPV).
-She co-founded a start-up company in OPV in 2014 (infinityPV ApS) which she has since left to pursue her love for research.
-Dr Angmo has contributed to over 40 peer-reviewed scientific papers and 4 book chapters.
+• Dr Dechan Angmo has expertise in a wide range of upscaling printing and coating methods for solution-processed solar cells.
+Her research interests encompass materials, device architecture, processing, and stability evaluation aiming at scalable, low-cost and high throughput manufacturing of solar cells via vacuum-free printing and coating methods.
+She is currently working on developing robust processes for the upscaling of perovskite solar cells.
+After completing her PhD in 2014, Dechan held a short-term post-doctoral position at the Technical University of Denmark where she continued her research on organic photovoltaics (OPV).
+She co-founded an OPV start-up company in 2014 (InfinityPV ApS) which she left to pursue her love for research.
+Dr Angmo has contributed to more than 40 peer-reviewed scientific papers and 4 book chapters.

 Dr Christopher Dunn